kbrakke/the-mythic-age/src/pages/campaigns/the-cotgl.md

 - 🗳️ - Lycia is interested in this contract

-### Where the Wild Things Grow - 👹
+### Where the Wild Things Grow 👹
 A small village north of Theus has been having probems with diseased crops and agressive wildlife. they claim it started on the last full moon.
 As best as we can tell there are no groves nearby that they could have accidentally harmed, but in either case, it seems that there is a venguful dryad making their lives worse.
 This one is also Pro-Bono, but the chance at Dryad parts is well worth it.

-### Follow Up: Pro-Bono - 👹
+### Follow Up: Pro-Bono 👹
 A potential series of monster attacks on the western villages is of concern.
 And while traveling south they would be met at Phonos, if they happened to go northeast, the devastation to the farmlands of Theria would be immense.
 If you can spare the time to investigate the status of the western swamps, we would appreciate intel on the scale of this potential monster threat.
 Given the legends of the Hydra of the Southern Swamp, I have a bad feeling about this...

-### Free Roam: Sarmanian Mining Camp
+### Investigate: Former Sarmanian Mining Camp
-With the location of the Sarmanian mining camp known, at any point you can return.
-It’s clear they know about us and know we know about them.
-I have no idea what their long game is, but it can’t be good when Sarmnia is involved.
+Scouts have reported the Sarmanian Mining Camp abandoned.
+Not even a token force is left to defend it.
+Tracks were found leading deeper in to the mountain.
+It's not clear if they found what they were seeking, or if they left.
+It would be ideal to get a proper team to investigate.

-### Defeat the Cult at Atlantis: ❌🔥
+### Defeat the Cult at Atlantis ❌🔥
 We have a location and a dream.
 You could try to make your way out there blind in a rowboat I guess, but perhaps you should prepare.
 What do you mean invisible walls?
 I just said you could try...
 Oh, do you think that there are literally invisible walls protecting this base?
 Perhaps we should do some more research.
 Did you just say "Choo Choo?"
 I don't understand...

 ### Preperation: Assisst the Lycian Military 🗳️🔥